Sharp Risk Bounds for Early-Stopping in Gaussian Linear Regression: Related Work

 \paragraph{Mirror Descent.} Mirror descent as an optimization procedure is well-studied \citep{Beck2003mirror,Shalev2007online,Agarwal2012information}.
-The implicit bias of mirror descent for for regression and classification problems in the overparameterized regime is studied in \citet{Gunasekar2018, Sun2023unified}.
-The generalization properties of ESMD have been studied in online settings \citep{Shalev2007online,Orabona2023modern, Lattimore2024bandit}.
-A notable instance of this is \citet{Levy2019necessary}, who also relate the potential to the geometry of the constraint set.
-Our analysis is based on the results from \citet{Kanade2023earlystopped}, and does not rely on bounding the point-wise distance between mirror descent and regularization paths of LSE, nor does it require strong convexity of the empirical risk (which is necessarily violated in high dimensions), as opposed to most other analyses such as \citet{Suggala2018connecting}.
-Without strong convexity of the empirical loss function, mirror descent iterates can diverge from the corresponding explicit regularization path, see the discussion in \citet[Section 4]{Suggala2018connecting}.
+The implicit bias of mirror descent in the overparameterized regime is studied in \cite{Gunasekar2018, Sun2023unified}.
+The generalization properties of \emph{online} mirror descent have been studied extensively \citep{Shalev2007online,Orabona2023modern, Lattimore2024bandit,bach2024learning}.
+Notable instances of this are \cite{srebro2011universality,Levy2019necessary,gatmiry2024computing}, who also relate the potential to the geometry of the constraint set, even showing a ``universality'' of online mirror descent.
+While these bounds can be minimax optimal, they are usually not \emph{local} (with a few exceptions \citep{rakhlin2013localization}), or only give guarantees on aggregated (e.g., averaged) iterates, rather than an early-stopped iterate.

+\paragraph{Local risk bounds for early-stopping.} The application of localized complexity measures to iterative regularization methods is scarce in the literature \citep{Yao2007,Raskutti2011early}.
+While local Gaussian width appears in \citet{Wei2018early}, their results only apply to (unconstrained) RKHS.
+One could also obtain local risk bounds by directly tying mirror descent to explicit regularization paths, but known results either require strong convexity of the empirical risk, which is necessarily violated in high dimensions \citep[Section 4]{Suggala2018connecting}, or apply only to the $\ell_2$ geometry \citep{Ali2019continuous}.
+In \cite{Kanade2023earlystopped}, a general analysis using offset Rademacher complexities is introduced; our work explicitly builds on their framework.